List of One-Punch Man characters: Flashy Flash

-Flashy Flash (閃光のフラッシュ/派手なフラッシュ, Senkō no Furasshu/Hadena Furasshu), ranked 13, is a feminine-looking, high-velocity hero.
+Flashy Flash (閃光のフラッシュ/派手なフラッシュ, Senkō no Furasshu/Hadena Furasshu), ranked 13, is a feminine-looking, high-velocity ninja hero.
 His two hair ornaments and a symbol on his cloak look like number signs.
-He moves at extreme speeds, accurately using his sword on many distant targets at once.
+Flashy Flash moves at extreme speeds, accurately using his sword on many distant targets at once.
 In addition to his sword skill, Flashy Flash is also a strong hand-to-hand combatant.
-His abilities stem from his extensive training in the Ninja Village.
-Eventually, it is revealed that he caused an incident at the Ninja Village that made him the strongest ninja the village had ever produced.
-He also considers Sonic a friend and rival, the main reason he saved him from being massacred during the village's incident, despite their differences.
+His abilities stem from his extensive training in the Ninja Village head by Blast's former partner Empty Void.
+Eventually, it is revealed that he caused an incident at the Ninja Village that made him the strongest ninja the village had ever produced and Flash is also grateful to Blast for a direct help.
+Although he also considers Sonic a friend and rival, the main reason he saved him from being massacred during the village's incident was for not being loyal to Empty Void as well, despite their differences.
+Flash also had twice run-ins with the monsterfication cubes during an infiltration with Sonic at Black Void's resting place where a cube was contained in their childhood life, then eventually becomes involved with destroying them after his second encounter with another cube at a same time first meeting Blast in person while with Saitama during an assault at Monster Association's base.

-He is voiced by Kōsuke Toriumi in the Japanese version and by Lex Lang in the English dub.
+Flashy Flash is voiced by Kōsuke Toriumi in the original Japanese version and by Lex Lang in the English dub.